serkltd/wireless-logic-test/README.md

 ## Assumptions

+- The output should at minimum contain with keys named exactly as described in the brief.
+- It is acceptable to add extra fields to the output originally described in the brief, if potentially useful.
+- To avoid confusion, the `price` field in the output represents the price displayed on the webpage.
+Additional fields have been provided in the output to provide additional context, and show how much the option costs both monthly and annually, with calculations performed where needed.
 - No need to persist data, therefore no need for a database.
-- Displaying a `price` field as per instructions - assuming it represents the price displayed on the page.
-Additional fields have been provided in the output for calculated prices.
 - We want to display currency symbols in the output.

 ## Potential Improvements

 - Consider a Command/Command Handler design pattern to encapsulate and handle the single use case described in the brief.
 Using a command bus like Symfony Messenger can help achieve this.
-- Consider returning collection classes where appropriate, to aid the handling of arrays.
+- Consider returning Collection classes where appropriate, to aid the handling of arrays.
 - Consider a more fleshed out Money object for `ProductOption` price attributes.
 - Consider a Repository layer.
 - Better exception handling, custom exceptions, etc.